-In addition to the efforts mentioned above, the CSU implemented the Veterans Admission program, which provides admission access for transitioning military veteran students to all CSU campuses.
-Working closely with generals and admirals of the United States Marine Corps, United States Navy, United States Air Force, United States Army, United States Coast Guard, and the California National Guard, each campus admits up to five veterans upon the recommendation of the general or admiral of each military branch, using only military and leadership experience as admission criteria.
-A total of 115 admission positions were available under this program across the 23 CSU campuses.
+The CSU implemented the Troops to College Admission program, which provides priority admission access for transitioning military veteran students at all CSU campuses.
+In addition, the CSU also works closely with generals and admirals of the United States Marine Corps, United States Navy, United States Air Force, United States Army, United States Coast Guard, and the California National Guard, in which each campus admits up to five veterans upon the recommendation of the general or admiral of each military branch, using military and leadership experience as admission criteria.
+A total of 115 admission positions are available under this program across the 23 CSU campuses.
 Candidates were screened, interviewed, and accepted by their respective branch leadership, reviewed by the CSU Office of the Chancellor, and admitted to the campus chosen by the student or the military installation.
-There were a total of 16 veterans admitted to the program for the fall of 2011.